 A degree completion fee is charged to all students who petition the University for graduation.
-Application must be submitted no later than the first day of classes of the semester prior to the semester the student plans to graduate.
-A credit of this fee will be applied to the student’s account if he or she goes into the bachelors program after completing the Associate of Arts degree.
+The application must be submitted no later than the first day of classes of the semester prior to the semester the student plans to graduate.
+A credit of this fee will be applied to the student’s account if he or she goes into the bachelor’s program after completing the Associate of Arts degree.

 Only one degree will be awarded in a given semester.
-An associate degree and a bachelor degree will not be awarded simultaneously.
+An associate degree and a bachelor’s degree will not be awarded simultaneously.

 Graduation Requirements for the Associate of Arts in Human Development

-Before being graduated with the Associate of Arts in Human Development, a student must satisfy the following requirements:
+Before being graduated with an Associate of Arts in Human Development, a student must satisfy the following requirements: